-Madison County Public Libraries Awarded 2016 Baker & Taylor Summer Reading Grant
+St. Lucie County (FL) Library System awarded 2018 Baker & Taylor Summer Reading Grant

-The Association for Library Service to Children (ALSC) has awarded the 2016 ALSC/Baker & Taylor Summer Reading Program Grant to Madison County Public Libraries (MCPL), Marshall, North Carolina.
+The Association for Library Service to Children (ALSC) has awarded the 2018 ALSC/Baker & Taylor Summer Reading Program Grant to the St. Lucie County Library System in Florida.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.